Raised to be compliant

 These behaviors hinder personal growth,

 awakening, enlightenment and even corrupt healthy self-care.
+You begin to wake up as you see or experience your dysfunction.
+Or perhaps you see it showing up in your children, or grand-children.
 So now what?
 Start with examining what you

-were taught as the hidden curriculum of your schooling.
-The unspoken rules and behaviors
+were taught as the hidden curriculum of your education both in schools as well as your family culture.
+What were the unspoken rules and behaviors

 that were expected of you that you internalized to the point of believing they